Citte00/pacs_project/README.md

 ### Examples

-Examples are divided into the following categories based on their domains and meshes:
+Examples are divided into the following categories based on their equations and meshes:

 1. Uniform meshes:
     - `square_smooth.cpp` Square domain, smooth solution[^solutions].